No-Trade-No-Life/Yuan/README.md

 - The historical data is highly reused and never updated anymore.
 I want to download the data once and use it forever.
 So the data should be free.
 - I want to work everywhere from any device.
 I don't want to install prerequisites (Python or any others) before starting my work.
 Most devices have installed browsers.
 So I want to use a browser to work.
 - The market is similar around the world.
 I want to trade in any global market without changing any strategy code.
 Write once, and run everywhere.
 - Real-world trading is important.
 The trading system should be highly available.
-I want to easily create and maintain ones.
+I want to create and maintain ones easily.

 For more general usages: